stfc/RegentParticleDSL/examples/interaction_count/README.md

 This initialises 9 particles in a grid, with a large cutoff (such that all are in range of each other).

-## HDF5 IO ##
-The `interaction_count_io.rg` file contains some routines that enable read/write access to HDF5 files.
-These are not yet used for input but the program will save output using HDF5, and reads in the created HDF5 file to check the IO routines work correctly.

 ## Variables ##
 The `interaction_count_variables.rg` file contains some variable declarations, which will be used at a later date to enable metaprogramming to remove most of the boilerplate code in the main program